Abdalr7man-ctrl/To-Do-List/Cli-Task-Tracker/README.md

 * Add new tasks.
 * List all tasks.
 * Filter tasks by status (Done, Inprogress, Not Done).
-* Mark tasks with a specific status (Done, Inprogress, Not Done).
+* Mark tasks with a specific status (Done, Not Done).
 * Delete tasks.
 * Edit task descriptions.
 * Persistent data storage using a local `users.json` file.